 Note that CFF currently only allows one video track, so it is not meaningful to have more than one VideoTrackReference.

+TrackMetadataPurpose is used to clarify the purpose of track groupings within TrackMetadata.
+If tracks are grouped for purposes of encoding (e.g., 4K/HDR and immersive audio), EncodingIntent is used.
+Generally, EncodingIntent does not apply when TrackSeleectionNumber=‘0’.
+Vocabulary is not controlled although it might be in the future.
+WorkType and WorkTypeDetail are used to indicate the content of the tracks.
+This is intended as guidance to find full details are in the track description.
+For example, if WorkType is ‘Supplemental’, it is generally a commentary with details in Audio/Type and Audio/People.
+Card details are found in Video/CardSetList.
+‘Supplemental’ should be used for commentary tracks.
+‘Rating’, ‘Dub’ or ‘Antipiracy’ should be used for cards.

 AudioTrackReference-type, VideoTrackReference-type and SubtitleTrackReference-type

 AudioTrackReference-type, VideoTrackReference-type and SubtitleTrackReference-type allows audio, video and subtitle tracks, respectively, to be both referenced and grouped into Adaptation Sets for adaptive streaming.